When you’re sewing seams, you will need to secure the start and the end of each seam line that you want to commit to permanently.

 - Reduce stitch length to 1.0mm and complete the seamline.

-Which means that you’re now the boss of seam lines!
+Which means that you’re now the boss of starting and finish stitching lines!

 Life is the ultimate red carpet event.
 Dress for it!